Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/04_DEPLOYMENT/CUSTOMER_API_PHASE_4_SETUP.md

 **Option B: Automated Deployment via GitHub (Recommended)**

 The GitHub workflow will automatically:
-- ✅ Create KV namespace if it doesn't exist
+- [SUCCESS] Create KV namespace if it doesn't exist
-- ✅ Deploy the worker
+- [SUCCESS] Deploy the worker
-- ✅ Set secrets from GitHub repository secrets
+- [SUCCESS] Set secrets from GitHub repository secrets
-- ✅ Show deployment summary with KV namespace ID
+- [SUCCESS] Show deployment summary with KV namespace ID

 **To use automated deployment:**
-1. Ensure GitHub secrets are set (see [GitHub Workflow Setup](./CUSTOMER_API_GITHUB_WORKFLOW_SETUP.md))
+1. Ensure GitHub secrets are set (see `GITHUB_WORKFLOW_SETUP.md`)
 2. Push changes to `main` branch (or trigger manually via Actions tab)
 3. Workflow will automatically deploy